-After heading off to college at sixteen, Meghan found that Beavis was better representative of university students than the folks she read about in Sidney Sheldon novels.
-She thus decided that human nature was just as fascinating as The Hobbit.
-Psychology.
-Social work.
-Master’s degrees.
-Good times.
+After heading off to college at sixteen, Meghan found that Beavis was better representative of university students than the folks she read about in novels, and decided that human nature was just as fascinating as The Hobbit.
+Psychology became her focus.

-After years working in a community-based mental health agencies, schools, and the veteran’s administration, Meghan moved on to private practice and ultimately became the Clinical Director/Vice President of Clinical Operations for a JCAHO accredited mental health facility.
-When she realized she needed an outlet where it was acceptable to teach people things as well as drop the F-bomb like it’s hot, she started a psychology website—all that South Park paid off.
-Though she felt much better about serving the world at large, her creative side needed more.
+After years working for community-based mental health agencies, schools, and the veteran’s administration, Meghan moved on to private practice and ultimately became the Clinical Director/President of Clinical Operations for a JCAHO-accredited mental health facility.
+Though she loved serving the world at large, her creative side needed more.
 So she picked up a pen.
 And she hasn’t put it down since.

-Meghan’s Ash Park series has been sold worldwide to international acclaim.
-Every book, no matter how dark, has a little piece of her in there—not that she expected different.
-Writing has always been like bleeding onto a page.
+Meghan’s novels have been sold worldwide to international acclaim.
+Every book, no matter how dark, has a little piece of her in there—writing has always been like bleeding onto a page.